‘Genshin Impact’ to Be Adapted as Anime Series

 HoYoverse, the Shanghai-based game developer behind “Genshin Impact,” announced a partnership with Japanese animation studio Ufotable to develop an anime based on the RPG.
 It also released a three-minute “concept trailer” in announcing the project (watch below).

 “Let’s step into this vast magical world of adventure together!” the games company tweeted Friday.
 “The long-term collaboration project between Genshin Impact and ufotable has begun.”
-The companies did not reveal an anticipated release date for the anime series.
+The companies did not reveal an anticipated release date for the anime series, nor does the trailer provide firm clues as to what the show’s plot may center on.

 First released in 2020, “Genshin Impact” has quickly become one of the highest-grossing mobile games.
 In the RPG, players travel throughout an open world in search of the Archons of the seven elements.